Rabb Graduate Center, 142

+Rabb Graduate Center, 142

 Swarthmore College, B.A.

-ProfileProfessor Irr teaches courses on literature (mainly US), film and culture since 1900.
-She is currently working on two projects: one on the kinds of stories people like to tell about orphans and the other on contemporary fiction devoted to environmental problems.
+ProfileProfessor Irr teaches courses on literature (mainly US), film, and culture since 1900.
+She is currently working on two projects: one on global literature describing orphans since 1945 and the other on contemporary fiction devoted to environmental problems.
 Webpage

 |ENG||8a||Twenty-First-Century American Literature|